 Giles slowly lowered the phone receiver.
 His lips still turned upward in a smile.
 Buffy sounded more like herself than she had in a long time.

 The smile quickly faded.
-Just as he hung up the phone, he realized that Willow heard the end of his conversation.
+Just as he hung up the phone, he realized Willow had overheard the end of his conversation.
 Everything wasn't fine in Sunnydale but Buffy didn't need to know that.

 "Was that Buffy?
 Is she coming home now?"